edgeimpulse/example-standalone-inferencing-renesas-ekra8d1-pack/README.md

 > - NN library, version 4.0.0 or 4.1.0

 > [!NOTE]
-> hat you need you provide the implementation for a series of function, see [Functions that require definition](https://docs.edgeimpulse.com/docs/run-inference/cpp-library/deploy-your-model-as-a-c-library#functions-that-require-definition) for a complete list.
+> You need you provide the implementation for a series of function, see [Functions that require definition](https://docs.edgeimpulse.com/docs/run-inference/cpp-library/deploy-your-model-as-a-c-library#functions-that-require-definition) for a complete list.